abrugsch/retropie-minicade-hat/README.md

 All this means :

 * Smaller.
 This (not a) hat doesn't cover the CPU area so you can run heat sinks and fans
+* Simpler. you're in charge of your own destiny.
 * The I2S lines are broken out to use a DAC of your choosing such as a UDA1334 or even an external MAX decoder.
 * Chonky 5v in screw terminal for any kind of power supply
 * There's still Pi foundation compliant backpower protection